aidbar/courseprereqs/readme.md

 * Express.js for APIs
 * Handlebars for front-end

-The application is partially based on [this tutorial by Eze Sunday] (https://blog.logrocket.com/data-visualization-d3-js-node-js/).
+The application is partially based on [this tutorial by Eze Sunday](https://blog.logrocket.com/data-visualization-d3-js-node-js/).